CoderDojoTC/arduino/index.md

 # CoderDojo Twin Cities Python Resources
 This GitHub repository is for sharing teaching resources to teach Python.
-This includes hints on getting your Python environments setup up and extensive lesson plans for serveral enviornments.
+This includes hints on getting your Python environments setup up and extensive lesson plans for several environments.

-Our mentors have used several different envornments for teaching Python.
+Our mentors have used several different environments for teaching Python.
 They each have pros and cons.
 What our mentors like is getting new students started using a graphical programming environment such as turtle graphics libraries.
 Here are some of our favorite tools:

 - [**Trinket.io**](http://trinket.io) is an easy-to use, kid friendly web-based turtle graphics for beginners.
 - [**Jupyter Notebooks**](https://jupyter.org/) also have some support for turtle graphics.
 Jupyter Notebooks can be tricky to setup for the first time, but they are the perfect on-ramp for teaching data literacy.